 Tell Your Story

 Make some good friends in jail?
 Trying to say wassup to someone you met in jail?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Throw a shoutout to people locked up at Scott County Security Center
+Send a message to people incarcerated at Scott County Security Center

 Links and Resources